 Geographic and social isolation, traumatic migration experiences, discrimination, separation from family members, and stress related to working and living conditions put farmworkers at risk for mental health problems.

-Farmworkers face barriers to care, including limited availability of health care services in rural areas, cost, transportation, clinic hours, and limited language capacity.
+Even though farmworkers are at such a high risk of injury and illness, they also face barriers to care, including limited availability of services in rural areas, cost, transportation, clinic hours and limited language capacity.
 Few farmworkers are eligible for public assistance programs and the majority lack health insurance.

 How our contract sites serve farmworkers

-Outreach teams also provide health education about preventive care, health care resources, and broader community resources, link farmworkers with resources in the community, and respond to farmworker concerns by adapting programming to meet expressed needs.
+Outreach teams also provide health education about preventive care, behavioral health, health care resources and broader community resources.
+They connect farmworkers to community resources and respond to farmworker concerns by adapting programming to meet expressed needs.

 –Nathan Dollar, former outreach coordinator, Vecinos Inc., and current board member